 - How To Get Away With Murder: teaches players strategies for defeating shopkeepers.

-There are multiple playable characters, each changes the way the player interacts with the game, what items may be accessible, and the starting gear for All Zones mode.
+There are multiple playable characters.
+Each character changes the way the player interacts with the game, the items they may discover, and the starting gear for All Zones mode.

 |Character||General Information||Items||All Zones mode|